 Are you a person who believes in Jesus (or doesn’t mind that we do)?
 Do you agree that the only way to make a sustainable difference in people’s lives is through relationships?
 Do the values we’ve articulated inspire you?
 If so, you might want to join us in our quest to be the best organization in the world that efficiently graduates communities from extreme poverty.

-You can help us accomplish our work by giving a donation here.
+You can help us accomplish our work by learning more about our Values, Vision and Purpose and giving a donation here.